dryan/d3ploy/README.md

 Each key is the mimetype of the kind of file you want to have cached, with a value that is the seconds the `max-age` flag set to.
 In the above example, CSS and JavaScript files will be cached for 30 days while images will be cached for 1 year.
 For more about Cache-Control, read [Leverage Browser Caching](https://developers.google.com/speed/docs/insights/LeverageBrowserCaching).

-## OS X Notification Center
+## macOS Notification Center

 d3ploy will attempt to alert you via Notification Center when it is completed.
-To enable this feature, you need pyobjc; run `pip install pyobjc` to install.
+To enable this feature run `pip install d3ploy[notifications]`.

 ## Progress Bar

 d3ploy will use the `progressbar2` module if it's available to display output.
 This includes a percentage completed and an ETA.
-To enable, run `pip install progressbar2`.
+To enable, run `pip install d3ploy[progress]`.

 ## Caution About Using the gzip Option